- Nearly half of consumers say they were willing to wait a shipping lead time of two days for orders delivered via fast shipping

 Let’s say you’re shipping a 3-pound package from New York to the United Kingdom.
 Using the Easyship Shipping Rates Calculator, USPS Priority Mail Signature offers a delivery time of 2 to 3 business days at $19.90.

-As we can see, users can save $13.27 with the Easyship Shipping Rates Calculator.
-Easyship customers always save up to 70% off discounted shipping rates on 250+ couriers.
+As we can see, users can save $13.27 with the Easyship Shipping Rates Calculator/Lead Time Calculator.
+Easyship customers always save up to 91% off discounted shipping rates on 250+ couriers.

 Knowing how to calculate the lead time for shipping is simple yet important, especially for project management.
-First, we’ll highlight the terms used in the calculation, so you can understand how to manage lead time like a pro.
+First, we’ll highlight the terms used in the calculation, so you can understand how to manage delivery times like a pro.

 - Supply delay: This is the time a supplier takes to fulfill a customer order after the order is placed